Monkey D. Luffy

-Monkey D. Luffy (/ˈluːfi/ LOO-fee) (モンキー・D・ルフィ, Monkī Dī Rufi), also known as is a fictional character and the protagonist of the Japanese manga series One Piece, created by Eiichiro Oda.
-Luffy made his debut as a young boy who acquires the properties of rubber after accidentally eating one of the Devil Fruits.
+Monkey D. Luffy (/ˈluːfi/ LOO-fee) (モンキー・D・ルフィ, Monkī Dī Rufi), also known as is a fictional character and the main protagonist of the manga series One Piece, created by Eiichiro Oda, as well as the central character of the franchise generated from it.
+Luffy made his debut as a young boy who acquires the physical properties of rubber after accidentally eating one of the Devil Fruits.

-Monkey D. Luffy is the captain of the Straw Hat Pirates, and dreamt of being a pirate since childhood from the influence of his idol and mentor Red-Haired Shanks.
-At the age of 17, Luffy sets sail from the East Blue Sea to the Grand Line in search of the legendary treasure One Piece, to succeed Gol D. Roger as "King of the Pirates".
+Monkey D. Luffy is the captain of the Straw Hat Crew, and has dreamt of becoming a pirate since childhood from the influence of his idol and mentor Red-Haired Shanks.
+At the age of 17, Luffy sets sail from the East Blue Sea to the Grand Line in search of the legendary treasure One Piece, to succeed Gold Roger as the King of the Pirates.
 He fights multiple antagonists, and aids and befriends the inhabitants of several islands on his journey.
-Usually cheerful, he becomes serious and even aggressive when he fights.
-Luffy uses his rubber body to concentrate his power, executing a range of attacks.
+Usually cheerful and carefree, he becomes serious and even aggressive when he fights or if one of his friends is harmed.
+Luffy has developed a range of attacks around the rubber properties of his body.
 In his signature attack, the Gum-Gum Pistol, he slingshots punches at opponents from a distance.
 Luffy also grows stronger over the course of the story by transforming his body through different "Gears"; this is reflected in his bounty, which is used to measure the threat he poses to the World Government, which forbids piracy.
 Luffy clashes with the three kinds of great powers in One Piece: the World Government's Marines and its allied privateers known as the Seven Warlords of the Sea, and the most influential pirate captains known as the Four Emperors.

-Luffy is the grandson of vice-admiral Monkey D. Garp of the Marines, the son of Revolutionary Army leader Monkey D. Dragon, and sworn brother to Portgas D. Ace and Sabo.
-During the course of Luffy's journey, he makes many friends and recruits to his crew the swordsman Roronoa Zoro, navigator Nami, sniper Usopp, chef Sanji, doctor Tony Tony Chopper, archaeologist Nico Robin, shipwright Franky, musician Brook, and helmsman Jimbei, who was once one of the Seven Warlords.
+Luffy is the son of Revolutionary Army Leader Monkey D. Dragon, the grandson of Marine Vice-Admiral Monkey D. Garp, and sworn brother to Portgas D. Ace and Sabo.
+During the course of Luffy's journey, he makes many friends and recruits to the Straw Hats the swordsman Roronoa Zoro, navigator Nami, sniper Usopp, chef Sanji, doctor Tony Tony Chopper, archaeologist Nico Robin, shipwright Franky, musician Brook, and helmsman Jimbei.
 Luffy's rise alters the balance of power between great powers on the Blue Planet.
-After two years, Luffy gains a grand fleet of over 5,600 pirates, becomes an Emperor of the Sea, then puts Fish-Man Island and the Wano Country under his protection.
+After two years, Luffy puts Fish-Man Island and the Wano Country under his protection, gains a grand fleet of over 5,600 pirates and becomes one of the Four Emperors of the Sea.
 Luffy is currently one of the three most powerful pirate captains alongside his mentor Shanks and his rival Blackbeard.

 Luffy appears in most episodes, films, television specials, and OVAs of the manga's anime adaptations, as well as in several of the franchise's video games.
 Due to the series' international popularity, Luffy is one of the world's most recognizable manga and anime characters.
 Beyond the One Piece franchise, the character also appears in various manga, anime series, and collaborative video games.
 His critical reception has been largely positive, with him placing first in every popularity poll.